calaldees/teachingWorkshops/teacherEducation/digitalLiteracy.md

 ## Why is Digital Literacy important?

-Imagine the world you would live in if you were not literate?
+* Imagine the world you would live in if you were not literate?
-It would be s strange scary place
+    * It would be s strange scary place.

-Now imagine we live in a digitally dominated world.
+* Now imagine we live in a digitally dominated world.
-Imagine the world you would live in if you were not digitally literate?
+    * Imagine the world you would live in if you were not digitally literate?

 Digital Literacy is the power to understanding and influence the modern world